What Are Your Pick Up/Drop Off Hours?

 How old does my dog have to be to attend Four Leggers?

-At least 3-4 months old.
-We want to ensure that all dogs have enough time to develop a stable immune system before they are in a facility with other dogs.
+At least 3 months old.
+We want to ensure that all dogs have enough time to develop a stable immune system and are fully vaccinated before they are in a facility with other dogs.
 All puppies must meet the above vaccination requirements.
+MA law requires all kennels keep a valid rabies certificate on file – this vaccine is typically given around 15-16 weeks of age.

 My dog takes medication.
 Are you able to give it to them?